0000duck/franka_dynamic_control/README.md

 Before running the file, open the corresponding CoppeliaSim scene (.ttt) inside the folder.

-Instructions for running the code are inside the *reas_me.txt* file.
+Instructions for running the code are inside the *read_me.txt* file.